hondahmd/0g-doc/docs/0G Storage/README.md

-# ZeroG Sorage
+# 0G Sorage

 ## Organization

-The [ZeroG Storage repo](https://github.com/zero-gravity-labs/zerog-storage-rust) is organized with two main modules, `common` and `node`, each with several submodules. `common` contains basic components needed for the `node` to run, while `node` contains key roles that compose the network.
+The [0G Storage repo](https://github.com/zero-gravity-labs/zerog-storage-rust) is organized with two main modules, `common` and `node`, each with several submodules. `common` contains basic components needed for the `node` to run, while `node` contains key roles that compose the network.

 ## Directory structure